sanity-io/sanity-plugin-content-calendar/README.md

 To use the calendar, you must first tell it which document types and fields to use when looking for scheduled documents.

-Open up the config file found in ./config/content-calendar.json and add your document type and field combinations.
+Create or open (the file is automatically created the first time the studio starts after adding the plugin) the config file found in `config/content-calendar.json` in your Studio folder and add your document type and field combinations.

 ```json
 {